-Yes, the new Kaltura video platform is compatible with Canvas and gives you access to your own video footage as well as allowing you to record, store and share videos from within Canvas.
+Yes, the Kaltura video platform is compatible with Canvas and gives you access to your own video footage as well as allowing you to record, store and share videos from within Canvas.

+Make sure you install the right app!
+The correct app is KMS GO for regions, not Kaltura MediaSpace Go.
 Install the App, click on ‘Enter URL’ or ‘your site’ and enter https://video.uva.nl/.
 Now log in using your UvAnetID and password.
 You now have access to the UvA’s Kaltura MediaSpace environment.
 Click on Home, followed by the plus icon in the lower right-hand section.
 The various options for creating and uploading audio, images and recordings will now be displayed.

 Kaltura does not (yet) work optimally in Safari, especially when recording Express Capture.
 Preferably use Google Chrome as browser.